 7. Medical conditions

 There are many health conditions that can cause dry skin and cracked feet.
 This includes deficiencies of vitamins and minerals such as zinc, and skin problems such as psoriasis, athlete’s foot, and eczema.
 Also, hormonal problems such as thyroid disease can inactive the sweat glands leading to dry skin, thus making you more susceptible to cracked heels.
 Moreover, diabetes can cause nerve damage which may prevent you from knowing that your feet are dry, cracked and painful.
 It can also increase the risk of infections.
-Hence, if you suffer from any of these health problems it is important to follow proper foot care regimen and check your feet from time to time.

 (The article is reviewed by Dr. Lalit Kanodia, General Physician)